-Article 55 of Act No. 37 of 2004 concerning Bankruptcy and Suspension of Debt Payment Obligations expressly states that with due observance of the provisions of Article 56, Article 57, and Article 58, every creditor holding a pledge, fiduciary guarantee, mortgage, mortgage, or collateral rights on other objects, can exercise their rights as if there was no bankruptcy.
+Article 55 of Act No. 37 of 2004 concerning Bankruptcy and Suspension of Debt Payment Obligations expressly states that with due observance of the provisions of Article 56, Article 57, and Article 58, each creditor holds a pledge, fiduciary guarantee, mortgage, mortgage, or collateral rights on other objects, can exercise their rights as if there was no bankruptcy.